 All hospitals allow one person per patient to stay 24 hours a day which is very different from the UK system.
 Visiting times vary for other visitors, but they are still encouraged.

-If you are planning to live in Spain then do remember that medical staff do not always speak English, although if you have chosen a good park to live they will ensure that you have an Interpreter.
-That is all part of the lifestyle on the parks.
+If you are planning to live in Spain, please remember that medical staff do not always speak English.
+If you have chosen a residential park to live, they will ensure that you have an Interpreter.
+That is all part of the lifestyle in the parks.

-Before moving to Spain, you should make sure you apply for the new European Health Insurance card (EHIC).
+Before moving to Spain, you should make sure you apply for the European Health Insurance Card (EHIC).